catos/wesketch/README.md

 ## TODO

 ### WeSketch Client
+- New game format "WeSketch Draft": everyone gets a word and starts drawing simultaneously.
+Drawings are presented to the "next player" and he have to guess the word.
+Drawings are rotated until they have done a full circle.
+(Like that boardgame)
+- Store finished images, with word, author and points...showroom in gallery format
+- Store all drawing-data => make a video
 - fjern vm.clientEvent og kun ha "typesterke" metoder....default = error
 - Recalculate # rounds at start of first round
 - Warning om at det er din tur, type lyd